CezHudzi/DEV-TEST-TAKS-3/README.md

  input = [3, 1, 2, 3, 5, 6, 5]

- output will be a size of arrays of grups:
+ output will be a size of arrays of graphs:

  arrayOfGraphs: <br/>
    &nbsp;&nbsp; - [1,2] (first graph)<br/>